uhasker/getting-things-done-in-next-js/src/chapter1/02-primitive-data-types.md

 console.log(0.1 + 0.2); // 0.30000000000000004
 ```

-This is not the fault of JavaScript, but instead has to do with the limitations of trying to represent real numbers in binary on a finite hardware.
+This is not the fault of JavaScript, but instead has to do with the limitations of trying to represent numbers with a potentially infinite amount of digits on a finite hardware.

 > We will not go into great detail in this book about this problem.
 > If you're interested in more details we encourage you to have a look at the IEEE754 standard.